 The end of the fermentation happens spontaneously when the sugar is exhausted.
 In this way, we will have obtained a dry wine.
 When the intention is to produce semi-dry or sweet wines, it is necessary to stop the fermentation by chemical means (addition of sulfur dioxide) or physical (cooling or reheating) at the moment when the residual sugar content is adapted for the wine that we want to obtain.

 Fermentation without contact with the skin, specific to the white must, produces light and very clean wines.
 In spite of everything today, some tendencies opt for a little maceration of the must with the skin by stopping the fermentation using cold treatments.

 This technique gives the wine more body, enriches the feelings in the mouth, increases its aromatic power, allows a better evolution of the bottle, and gives it a longer life.

 Once the fermentation is over, the wine is subjected to two or three withdrawals (passage from one tank to another by letting the solid particles settle by gravity) to remove the solid remains.
 This operation is carried out between November and January so that low temperatures prevent contamination by microorganisms.
 Each tank evolves differently, which contributes to the selection of qualities and mixtures (blends) to achieve the desired result.

 Finally, we make a definitive clarification.
 It is a question of adding chemical substances which are clarifying, which bring about the possible remains in suspension which could have escaped from the racking.
 Traditionally, egg white has been used as the more natural.

-Before bottling, final filtering is done.
+Before bottling, the final filtering is done.
 There are different types of filters, more or less dense, that can leave wine completely clean and transparent.

 And here is the last point of how to make wine from grapes.
-The wine is the result of a natural process so we can say that the wine is made alone!
+The wine is the result of a natural process, so we can say that the wine is made alone!